MarshPeter/speed-typing-game-website/nextSetOfFeatures.md

 ## NEXT TASK(s)

-Add count down timer to prompt page, that will prevent typing until AFTER the timer is finished.
+Add prompt results for AFTER the current prompt is finished.

 ## Typing prompt